Walking Through Clouds: A Trek Through Sapa's Rice Terraces

 Day 2: Ta Phin to Sapa

-Breakfast: fried eggs, baguette (a French colonial legacy that Vietnam perfected), and coffee strong enough to restart my heart.
+Breakfast: fried eggs, baguette (a French colonial legacy that Vietnam perfected), and coffee strong enough to restart a heart.
 Then back on the trail.

 The route from Ta Phin climbs through forest and Dao minority villages.
 The Red Dao women are recognizable by their elaborate headdresses and red embroidered clothing.
-Several offered handmade textiles for sale — embroidered bags (VND 100,000-200,000), scarves, and baby carriers.
-Mu negotiated for me, which saved me about 50% on a bag I didn't know I wanted.
+Several offer handmade textiles for sale — embroidered bags (VND 100,000-200,000), scarves, and baby carriers.
+A good guide will negotiate on your behalf, easily saving 50% on a bag you didn't know you wanted.

 The final climb back to Sapa town is steep — 400m elevation gain in 3km.
-My legs were done.
-Mu was chatting on her phone.
+Legs give out.
+The guides, meanwhile, chat on their phones.

 "Tomorrow I do this again with new tourists.
 You rest.
 I walk."

-Back in Sapa town, I checked into a guesthouse (VND 300,000 / $12), took the hottest shower of my life, and ate dinner at a place on Cau May street — grilled meat and noodles, VND 60,000, good enough that I went back the next day.
+Back in Sapa town, check into a guesthouse (VND 300,000 / $12), take the hottest shower of the trip, and eat dinner at a place on Cau May street — grilled meat and noodles, VND 60,000, good enough to bring you back the next day.

 The Ethics

-I should mention this.
-Sapa tourism has an ethics dimension.
+This deserves a mention.
+Sapa tourism carries an ethics dimension.
 The H'mong and Dao communities who make trekking possible receive varying levels of benefit.
 Hotel-booked treks funnel money to Hanoi agencies.
-Booking directly with local guides (ask at guesthouses or look for the Sapa O'Chau social enterprise) ensures more money stays in the community.
-Mu charges VND 600,000/day ($24) for a two-day trek with homestay — she keeps all of it.
+Booking directly with local guides (ask at guesthouses or look for the Sapa O'Chau social enterprise) keeps more money in the community.
+A guide like Mu charges VND 600,000/day ($24) for a two-day trek with homestay — and keeps all of it.

-Also: don't photograph people without asking.
+One more thing: don't photograph people without asking.
 The H'mong women are frequently photographed without consent.
 Ask first.
 Most will say yes.
-Some will ask for a small tip (VND 10,000-20,000).
+Some will request a small tip (VND 10,000-20,000).
 That's fair.

 Combine Sapa with Hanoi (overnight train) and Ha Long Bay for the classic northern Vietnam circuit.
 Or continue to Luang Prabang overland for the ultimate Southeast Asian highland trip.